Local Attractions

 As we are located within 10 mins of the M1 Motorway other top golf courses that are very accessible are Portmarnock, Royal Dublin and Royal County Down.

-The ramparts - on one side, this will take you towards Newgrange, and the other will take you along the Slane Castle grounds.
+The Ramparts - on one side, this will take you towards Newgrange, and the other will take you along the Slane Castle grounds.
 Both meander along the River Boyne with beautiful serenity, definitely worth a stroll.

 Townley Hall Woods – just 9km outside Slane towards Drogheda, the walk is steeped in both fine woodland and ancient history.
 With the estate bordering on Brú na Bóinne, and near the Battle of the Boyne site, this woodland walk is unlike any other.
 Wander through King William’s Glen, and drink in the peace and quiet of this historic forest.